-Dirty linen are not always segregated correctly &/or in appropriate bags This is an ongoing issue consistently highlighted to local teams through
+Dirty linen are not always segregated correctly &/or in appropriate bags

-- our validation auditing and escalated to the CEWG for support.
+• This is an ongoing issue consistently highlighted to local teams through our validation auditing and escalated to the CEWG for support.

-There is a current project underway through the CEWG to change the - There is a current project underway through the CEWG to change the management of blankets, streaming them through Acute Trust Linen processes instead of station blanket bins. - IPC-specific additional training for make ready colleagues has been facilitated by IPC (including the linen management process) - Bagging guidance posters have been available for some time (designed by the QSO Team) have been circulated several times and are available on the IPC Pulse page for re-prints.
+• There is a current project underway through the CEWG to change the management of blankets, streaming them through Acute Trust Linen processes instead of station blanket bins.

+IPC-specific additional training for make ready colleagues has been facilitated by IPC (including the linen management process) Bagging guidance posters have been available for some time (designed by the QSO Team) have been circulated several times and are available on the IPC Pulse page for re-prints.